MTG/freesound/_docs/api/source/resources.rst

 Name                    Type                       Description
 ======================  =========================  ======================
 ``page``                string                     Query results are paginated, this parameter indicates what page should be returned.
 By default ``page=1``.
 ``page_size``           string                     Indicates the number of sounds per page to include in the result.
-By default ``page_size=15``, and the maximum is ``page_size=15``.
+By default ``page_size=15``, and the maximum is ``page_size=150``.
 Not that with bigger ``page_size``, more data will need to be transferred.
 ``fields``              comma separated strings    Indicates which sound properties should be included in every sound of the response.
 Sound properties can be any of those listed in :ref:`sound-instance-response`, and must be separated by commas.
-For example, if ``fields=name,avg_rating,license``, results will include sound name, average rating and license for every returned sound.
-Use this parameter to optimize request times by only requesting the information you really need.
+For example, if ``fields=name,avg_rating,license``, results will include sound name, average rating and license for every returned sound. **Use this parameter to optimize request times by only requesting the information you really need**.
-``descriptors``         comma separated strings    Indicates which sound content-based descriptors should be included in every sound of the response.
-This parameter must be used in combination with the ``fields`` parameter.
-If ``fields`` includes the property ``analysis``, you will use ``descriptors`` parameter to indicate which descriptors should be included in every sound of the response.
+``descriptors``         comma separated strings    Indicates which sound content-based descriptors should be included in every sound of the response. **This parameter will have no effect if** ``analysis`` **property is not included in the** ``fields`` **request parameter**.
 Descriptor names can be any of those listed in :ref:`analysis-docs`, and must be separated by commas.
 For example, if ``fields=analysis&descriptors=lowlevel.spectral_centroid,lowlevel.barkbands.mean``, the response will include, for every returned sound, all statistics of the spectral centroid descriptor and the mean of the barkbands.
-Descriptor values are included in the response inside the ``analysis`` sound property (see the examples). ``analysis`` might be null if no valid descriptor names were found of the analysis data of a particular sound is not available.
+Descriptor values are included in the response inside the ``analysis`` sound property (see the examples). ``analysis`` might be null if no valid descriptor names are found or the analysis data of a particular sound is not available.
 ``normalized``          bool (yes=1, no=0)         Indicates whether the returned sound content-based descriptors should be normalized or not. ``normalized=1`` will return normalized descriptor values.
 By default, ``normalized=0``.
 ======================  =========================  ======================

 If ``fields``  is not specified, a minimal set of information for every sound result is returned by default.
-This includes information about the license and Freesound public url of the sound, and the id of the sound itself, the user that uploaded it and its pack (in case the sound belongs to a pack).
+This includes information about the license and Freesound public url of the sound, and the id of the sound itself, the user that uploaded it and its pack (in case the sound belongs to a pack, otherwise pack will be null).

 Examples